Panchmura: Manasa chali

-Pictures of Tridhara Milan Mandir at Panchmura.

 Education

 Panchmura Mahavidyalaya is a general degree college established in 1965 with the efforts of local people led by Dr. Pasupati Mandal.
-It offers honours courses in Bengali, English, Sanskrit, history, political science, philosophy, economics, chemistry, mathematics and accountancy, and general courses in arts, science and commerce.
+It offers honours courses in Bengali, English, Sanskrit, Geography, History, Political Science, Philosophy, Economics, Chemistry, Mathematics and Accountancy, and general courses in arts, science and commerce.
 It is affiliated with the Bankura University.

 Panchmura High School, is a Bengali-medium coeducational institution established in 1924.
 It has facilities for teaching from class V to class XII.
 The school has 11 computers, a library with 300 books and a playground.